 - A Diva Cup- apparently they work wonders for many women.
 Lots of my patients use them.

 - Olive Oil- a nice natural moisturizer for the external vulva, especially for menopausal ladies.
-Check out this post about this exact subject.

 - Probiotics- though there are not yet vaginal probiotic suppositories, there are oral ones that have scientific evidence backing their vaginal bacterial improvement.
 Click here for a post all about the specific probiotics studied.